Living Out “Integral Ecology” as Minnesota Catholics

 In Minnesota, Our Common Home, we explore the key principles discussed in the encyclical and propose how we might translate them into our present situation as Minnesotans.
 Laudato si’, which some assume is focused only on the environment, also applies to many other aspects of our life.
 Some of the ideas presented here may be new or challenging, for Catholics and non-Catholics alike.

-As Pope Francis repeats in Laudato si’, everything is connected, and as Catholics, we believe that even things that at first seem totally unrelated are, in fact, intricately woven together in God’s providential design.
+As Pope Francis repeats in Laudato si’, everything is connected.
+As Catholics, we believe that even things that at first seem totally unrelated are, in fact, intricately woven together in God’s providential design.
 This is why the pope’s call for integral ecology is so remarkable.
-Integral ecology affirms that we are happiest when our lives are unified, not compartmentalized when we allow the truths we believe to shape all aspects of our lives, not just some of them.
+It is an affirmation that we are happiest when our lives are unified, not compartmentalized, when we allow the truths we believe to shape all aspects of our lives, not just some of them.
 We cannot have a true ecology while human society deteriorates, just as we cannot build up the common good while destroying our common home.

 Order your copies of Minnesota, Our Common Home today to learn more about how Laudato si’ applies to each of our lives and how to integrate these teachings into our lives as better stewards of all of creation.
 We encourage parishes to make use of the full document English or in Spanish, or the small group study guide (includes the full document), and the ecological examen as resources for parishioners.